isso-comments/isso/docs/docs/quickstart.rst

 Try to repair the file using ``xmllint`` before you continue with the import.

 For any other comment system you can use the generic JSON format.
-It's up to you to fit the format (see generic.json_ for an example):
+It's up to you to fit to the format (see generic.json_ for an example):

 .. code-block::

     A list of threads, each item being a dict with the following data:

         - id: a text representing the unique thread id